 End of Monsoon in Northern Southeast Asia Means Time for Travel Planning

-Over the last week, I’ve suddenly been getting queries about bespoke itineraries and questions from readers planning to spend their end of year holidays here in northern Southeast Asia – in countries such as Thailand, Cambodia, Vietnam, the Philippines, Laos, and Myanmar.
+Over the last week, I’ve suddenly been getting queries about bespoke itineraries and questions from readers planning to spend their end of year holidays here in northern Southeast Asia, or mainland Southeast Asia, as it’s also called – in countries such as Thailand, Vietnam, Cambodia, Myanmar, Laos, Malaysia, Singapore, and Indonesia.
+Here’s why.

-Why?
-Well, it’s almost the end of wet monsoon in northern Southeast Asia and by the time December arrives it will be dry and cool – cool for this part of the world, anyway, with an average temperature in Cambodia of a very comfortable 25-26°C or 77-78°F.
+It’s almost the end of the monsoon season, also called the rainy season, wet monsoon and green season, in northern Southeast Asia, also called Mainland Southeast Asia.
+By the time December arrives it will be dry and ‘cool’ – cool for this part of the world, anyway, with an average temperature in Cambodia of a very comfortable 25-26°C or 77-78°F.

 As magic as the monsoon season is for those of us who live here, most people simply don’t want rain to fall on their holiday, especially at the end of the year when many people are dreaming of doing little more than lie by a pool or on a beach with some good books and good company.

-Travel the week before Christmas-New Year – or the week after – and you’ll still find hotels with availability that won’t be ridiculously over-priced, along with some holiday bargains.
-But you really have to book soon, as everyone is starting to plan northern Southeast Asia travel for that time of year right now.
+Travel the week before Christmas-New Year and you’ll still find hotels in Southeast Asia with availability that won’t be ridiculously over-priced, along with some holiday bargains.
+But you really have to book soon, as everyone is starting to plan their northern Southeast Asia trips for the tourist high season right now.

 If you can go even earlier and travel at the end of monsoon in northern Southeast Asia, so at the end of November – and then spend your Christmas-New Year period at home – you’ll find even better travel deals than you will a week or two later when prices skyrocket and some hotels and resorts will only allow multi-night stays with compulsory gala dinners for Christmas and/or New Year’s Eve.